SFBD Flow: A Continuous-Optimization Framework for Training Diffusion Models with Noisy Samples: ONLINE SFBD OPTIMIZATION

+Then $p^k_0 \to p_\text{data}$ as $k \to \infty$. \end{restatable} \cref{prop:convGammaSFBDInperfect} basically suggests using larger step sizes $\gamma_k$ when the exponential moving average (EMA) of the error bound decreases.
+Intuitively, this means if the network $\hat\sv^k$ provides a good approximation of the target, a larger fraction of denoised samples can be substituted with those generated by $\hat\sv^k$ without hindering convergence.
+We provide a practical way to construct $\delta_k$ in \cref{sec:online_SFBD}.

+The parameter $\Gamma$ acts as an upper bound on the fraction of samples in $\mathcal{E}$ that may be refreshed at each iteration.
+Early in training, $\delta_k$ is typically large, which yields a large $v_k$ and therefore a very small effective update ratio $\frac{\gamma_0}{\sqrt{v_k}}$.
+In this stage, $\Gamma$ is essentially inactive.
+As training progresses and the model better aligns with the distribution represented by $\mathcal{E}$, $\frac{\gamma_0}{\sqrt{v_k}}$ may grow large.
+At this point, $\Gamma$ becomes the active constraint, limiting the maximum update ratio and preventing overly aggressive updates.

-\section{Online SFBD optimization}
+\section{ONLINE SFBD OPTIMIZATION}

 As discussed in \cref{sec:SFBD_flow}, when $\gamma$ is small, \cref{prop:non_para_update_v} shows that the sequence ${\sv^k}$ closely tracks its continuous limit $\sv^\kappa$.
 Since $\sv^k$ is parameterized by neural networks, this continuity motivates replacing iterative fine-tuning in SFBD with a single network $\sv^{\phiv}$ that continuously approximates the evolving $\sv^k$.
 The optimization of $\sv^{\phiv}$ follows M-Proj~\cref{def:markov_proj}, implemented by minimizing the loss of matching score~\cref{eq:denoiser_loss} with $p_0 = p_0^{k, \gamma}$.
-Unlike standard SFBD, $\gamma$-SFBD refreshes only a fraction $\gamma$ of denoised samples in each $\gamma$-D-Proj step, inducing small changes to $p_0^{k, \gamma}$ - so a few gradient steps suffice for $\sv^{\phiv}$ to track the new minimizer (see \cref{sec:ablation}).
-Building on this insight, we propose \textit{Online SFBD} in \cref{alg:Online_SFBD}, which eliminates the need to fine-tune a sequence of networks. \textbf{Combining denoised and clean samples.} Since the copyright-free clean samples are drawn from the true data distribution, we follow the original SFBD framework \citep{LuWY2025} and set $p_0 = p_{\Ec \cup \Ec_\text{clean}}$ in the M-Proj step.
-This choice helps accelerate optimization by aligning the target distribution for updating $\phiv$ more closely with the true data distribution.
-As detailed in \cref{appx:gamma_SFBD_v2}, this corresponds to a variant of $\gamma$-Diff Proj, and we provide additional justification there for the observed performance gains.
+Unlike standard SFBD, $\gamma$-SFBD refreshes only a fraction $\gamma$ of denoised samples in each $\gamma$-D-Proj step, inducing small changes to $p_0^{k, \gamma}$ - so a few gradient steps suffice for $\sv^{\phiv}$ to track the new minimizer.
+Building on this insight, we propose \textit{Online SFBD} in \cref{alg:Online_SFBD}, which eliminates the need to fine-tune a sequence of networks.